szczyglis-dev/py-gpt/README.md

 ![v2_code_execute](https://github.com/szczyglis-dev/py-gpt/assets/61396542/d5181eeb-6ab4-426f-93f0-037d256cb078)

-A special system prompt responsible for invoking commands is added to the main system prompt if the `Execute commands` option is active.
+When native API function calls are disabled, a special system prompt responsible for invoking commands is added to the main system prompt if the `Execute commands` option is active.

 However, there is an additional possibility to define your own commands and execute them with the help of GPT.
 These are functions - defined on the OpenAI API side and described using JSON objects.
 You can find a complete guide on how to define functions here: